mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Technology
 The Imperium benefits from the highest technology in Charted Space.
 They are in rare company, having achieved TL15.
-Only the K’kree of the Two Thousand Worlds, Hive Federation and some polities of the
+Only the K'kree of the Two Thousand Worlds, Hive Federation and some polities of the
 Vargr Extents have matched this level of achievement.
 The Aslan Hierate, Zhodani Consulate and Solomani